 Step 3: Choose the Right Blade

 The cut results that your circular jigsaw will yield depend largely on the type of blade you use; yes, these come in different sizes and types.
 This is especially crucial to consider if you are cutting materials other than wood; different materials require different types of blades.
 Starting with the size, for wood with normal thickness, a 6.5 inches blade is enough.
 For thicker wood with about 2.25 inches thickness, a 7.25 inches blade is preferred.
 For tougher and thicker materials, an 8 to 10 inches blade is used.
+Please check the differences between jigsaw and circular saw in detail.

 As for the types of blades, these also vary according to the outcome and working material.
 The simple formula is, more the teeth, the more precise the cut will be, lower number of teeth will deliver relatively rougher cuts, but such a blade works faster.
 If you are just cutting wood, there is no specific requirement except what you prefer.